Content marketing can be an extremely efficient, low-cost method of growing your business.

 Ever wonder why it seems like every other movie is a sequel or prequel or spinoff?
 Because, from a marketing perspective, it’s easy to know that those movies will perform at the box office.
 There’s an established brand and proven concept.

-True, your best piece of content might not have its own brand, but you can still learn from it to create more great content.
+True, your best blog post might not have its own brand, but you can still learn from it to create more great topics for blogging.

 Have the times changed?
 Publish an update.
 Have the times not changed?
 Explain why old advice is still relevant.

 Come at an idea from another angle or perspective.
-Your best content, what Yoast calls cornerstone content, deserves to be seen again.
-A sequel will help its longevity—and might even perform well on its own.
+Your best blog content ideas, what Yoast calls cornerstone content, deserves to be seen again.
+A valuable content sequel will help its longevity—and might even perform well on its own.

 3. Your best content: With a twist